Running away from discussion in Parliament on price rise, GST hike 'unparliamentary': Rahul | Politics

 In a Facebook post, the Congress leader also dubbed the government as ''extortionist'' and said, ''No matter how much the prime minister tries to silence us by terming many words as ''unparliamentary'', he will have to answer''.

-The post titled - ''This time, 'extortion' government?'' said from now on, five percent Goods and Services Tax (GST) will be charged from the public on packaged products like milk, curd, butter, rice, pulses, and bread.
+The post titled - ''This time, 'extortion' government?'' said from now on, five per cent Goods and Services Tax (GST) will be charged from the public on packaged products like milk, curd, butter, rice, pulses, bread.

 ''The daily food items became expensive, the cylinder costs Rs 1,053, but the government says 'Sab changa si' (all is well).
 Meaning that this inflation is the problem of people, not of the government,'' he said in the post in Hindi.